awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-input-split.md

    In the preceding example, replace *bucket\-name* with the name of the Amazon S3 bucket that you created in [Step 1](tutorials-importing-data-create-s3-bucket.md)\.
 When you finish, choose **Create**\.

 1. Choose **Test** again\.
-The function will execute with the test event that you provided\.
+The function executes with the test event that you provided\.

    If the function runs as expected, proceed to the next step\.

    If the function fails to complete, do the following:
    + Make sure that you specified the correct bucket name in the IAM policy that you created in [Step 2: Create IAM Roles](tutorials-importing-data-create-iam-roles.md)\.
    + Make sure that the Lambda test event that you created in step 7 of this section refers to the correct bucket and file name\.
-   + If you named the input file something other than `testfile.csv`, make sure that the filename doesn't contain any spaces\.
+   + If you named the input file something other than `testfile.csv`, make sure that the file name doesn't contain any spaces\.

 1. Return to the [Amazon S3 console](https://console.aws.amazon.com/s3/)\.
 Choose the bucket that you created in [Step 1: Create an Amazon S3 Bucket](tutorials-importing-data-create-s3-bucket.md)\.